 What is Website Monitoring?

-Essentially website monitoring functions by running tests on website in order to establish the site’s performance, checking on things like uptime, load time, security and the functioning of the site’s features.
+Essentially website monitoring functions by running tests on a website to establish the site’s performance, checking on things like uptime, load time, security and the functioning of the site’s features.

 There are three main types of website monitoring; availability monitoring (uptime), performance monitoring (speed and load time) and functionality monitoring (checking on the performance of the site’s added features, such as online shops or applications).

-In that first steamy taste, they will be judging the sauce against a few standards; for example, its taste, its texture and its scent.
-For the food to pass the chef’s test, it needs to score highly in each category, as, if one element fails the whole sauce will be ruined.
+They will judge the sauce against a few standards in that first steamy taste, such as its taste, texture, and scent.
+For the food to pass the chef’s test, it needs to score highly in each category, as if one element fails, the whole sauce will be ruined.

-Well, website monitoring is no different, except apart from testing the taste, texture and scent, website monitoring tests the uptime, speed and functionality of a website.
-If a website is lacking in one of its performance areas, the entire operation is thrown off.
+Well, website monitoring is no different, except apart from testing the taste, texture, and scent, website monitoring tests a website’s uptime, speed, and functionality.
+If a website lacks in one of these performance areas, the entire operation is thrown off.

-Therefore, where the chef acts as the consumer, tasting their sauce as if they were a customer sitting in the restaurant, website monitoring acts as the user, re-enacting the process of entering and navigating the site, in order to spot problems and record functionality.
+Therefore, where the chef acts as the consumer, tasting their sauce as if they were a customer sitting in the restaurant, website monitoring acts as the user, re-enacting the process of entering and navigating the site to spot problems and record functionality.

-Knowing this, why would you forgo the opportunity to check on your website, before anyone has the chance to increase your bounce rate?
-It’s kind of a no-brainer.
+Knowing this, why would you forgo the opportunity to check on your website before anyone has the chance to increase your bounce rate?
+It’s a no-brainer.
 However, this question supersedes just the reputation of your websites.

-It is likely that your website is linked to your business, or personal brand, therefore a direct reflection of you and your work.
-If this is the case, a poor performing website could be directly damaging to your business.
+Your website is likely linked to your business or personal brand, therefore a direct reflection of you and your work.
+A poorly performing website could directly damage your business if this is the case.

 Let’s say you own an independent bookshop; if your online shop is constantly crashing on users, they might turn to bigger, more popular and reliable retailers, ruining both your reputation and revenue.

 Furthermore, it is no secret that having an online platform, like a website, involves putting your personal information in unknown hands.
-Nowadays, our data is dispersed all over the web world, therefore it is more important than ever before to have strict security sanctions in place, in order to avoid cyber-attacks and data theft.
+Nowadays, our data are dispersed all over the web.
+Therefore, it is more important than ever to have strict security sanctions to avoid cyber-attacks and data theft.

-Nowadays, there is a huge amount of competition in the web hosting field, making it increasingly hard to see the trees from the woods when it comes to deciding on the type of website monitoring service you need.
+Nowadays, there is massive competition in the web hosting field, making it increasingly hard when deciding on the type of website monitoring service you need.

-Before you even attempt to decide on your website monitoring service, it is essential that you establish exactly what kind of service you need, as website monitoring does not work on a one-size-fits-all model.
+Before you even attempt to decide on your website monitoring service, you must establish exactly what kind of service you need, as website monitoring does not work on a one-size-fits-all model.

-Without defining exactly what you do (and don’t) need from a website monitoring service, you run the risk of paying a premium price for a premium service, which you simply do not need.
+Without defining precisely what you do (and don’t) need from a website monitoring service, you run the risk of paying a premium price for a premium service, which you do not need.

-With this in mind, the first step in finding the right website monitoring service for you is taking stock of the size of your website, thinking about how many added features it has, what kind of user interaction is requires and how much traffic it generally attracts.
+With this in mind, the first step in finding the right website monitoring service for you is taking stock of the size of your website.
+Thinking about how many added features it has, what kind of user interaction it requires and how much traffic it generally attracts.

-For example, if you have a blog website with a fairly small flow of traffic, then you could probably get away with running fewer checks than if your website is an online shop, with high traffic and personal data being exchanged on a daily basis.
+For example, suppose you have a blog website with a relatively small traffic flow.
+In that case, you could probably get away with running fewer checks than if your website is an online shop, with high traffic and personal data being exchanged daily.
 There are a few different checks which are run within website monitoring.

 The price of website monitoring is dependent on the type of service which your website requires and is generally structured in monthly or quarterly payments.

-Let’s look in a little more detail at some of the industry leading website monitoring services…
+Let’s look in a little more detail at some industry-leading website monitoring services.

-UptimeRobot offer both a free and paid plan, making it perfect for both novices and experienced web users.
-The free plan includes an impressive 50 monitors, checking on your site every 5 minutes, which is a pretty good deal.
+UptimeRobot offers both a free and paid plan, making it perfect for both novices and experienced web users.
+The free plan includes an impressive 50 monitors, checking your site every 5 minutes, which is a pretty good deal.

 #2.
 Pingdom – Best for Medium to Large Sized Businesses

-Pingdom does not have a free package, however they do offer a 14-day free trial, which includes Synthetics and Real User Monitoring.
+Pingdom does not have a free package.
+However, they offer a 14-day free trial, including Synthetics and Real User Monitoring.